National Green Tribunal

-National Green Tribunal (India) had been set up under National Green Tribunal Act as a statutory body in year 2010 to deal with environmental cases and speedy implementation of decisions relating to it.
-India is the third country in the world – after Australia and New Zealand – to set up such a body to deal with environmental cases.
+The National Green Tribunal (NGT) is a statutory body in India that deals with expeditious disposal of cases related to environmental protection and other natural resources.
+It was set up under the National Green Tribunal Act in 2010.
+India is the third country in the world, after Australia and New Zealand, to set up a statutory body for environmental protection.
+Its national headquarters is in New Delhi and the regional headquarters of the tribunal are situated in the cities of Bhopal, Pune, Kolkata and Chennai.

 History and objective

-The National Green Tribunal (NGT) is formed in 2010 under National Green Tribunal Act as a statutory body to deal with the cases related to environmental issues and speedy implementation of decisions relating to it.
-The Tribunal has a mandate to dispose of applications and petitions within a period of six months.
+The National Green Tribunal (NGT) was formed in 2010 under National Green Tribunal Act as a statutory body to deal with the cases related to environmental issues and speedy implementation of decisions relating to them.
+The tribunal has a mandate to dispose of applications and petitions within a period of six months.

-The National Green Tribunal is responsible in giving many prominent decisions, such as declaring the plying of diesel vehicles of over fifteen years old on the roads of Delhi as illegal in efforts to prevent air pollution.
+The National Green Tribunal has given giving many prominent decisions, such as declaring the plying of diesel vehicles of over fifteen years old on the roads of Delhi as illegal in efforts to prevent air pollution.
 The tribunal in a separate order cancelled the clearance of coal blocks in the forests of Hasdeo-Arand situated in Chhattisgarh state.

-The Kolkata bench of the National Green Tribunal banned construction activities and solid waste and noise pollution in Sunderban area, being an eco-sensitive region to protect the wildlife, in November 2016.
+The Kolkata bench of the National Green Tribunal banned construction activities and solid waste and noise pollution in the Sunderban, being an eco-sensitive region to protect the wildlife, in November 2016.

 Composition

 National Green Tribunal with Headquarters in Delhi consists of chairperson who should have been retired as Supreme Court judge.
 The Judicial members of the tribunal should have been retired as Judge of the High Courts.
 National Green Tribunal bench consists of ten Judicial Members and ten Expert Members.
 Any person having a professional qualification with 15 years minimum experience in the subjects of forest conservation and environment and similar areas can qualify for expert member.

-Justice Adarsh Kumar Goel is the current Chairman of National Green Tribunal Chairperson since July 6, 2018.
+Justice Dr Jawad Rahim, a former Judge of High Court of Karnataka, was appointed as an acting chairman in 2018.
+Justice Prakash Shrivastava is the Current Chairman of National Green Tribunal Chairperson since August 2023.